 To help more individuals with substance use disorders get treatment sooner, Pennsylvania Governor Tom Wolf introduced the Centers of Excellence for Opioid Use Disorder in 2016.
 A Center of Excellence is a primary care practice, hospital, or a substance use disorder treatment provider that offers optimal health care and treatment for those with substance use disorders.

 UPMC Western Psychiatric Hospital and UPMC Magee-Womens Hospital are among the 45 locations in Pennsylvania named as Centers of Excellence by the Pennsylvania Department of Human Services.

-The Center for Opioid Recovery helps patients struggling with an opioid use disorder.
+The Recovery Engagement Program helps patients struggling with an opioid use disorder.
 It specializes in helping patients achieve recovery by using medicines to treat the opioid use disorder and providing ongoing behavioral counseling and social support.

 This outpatient recovery program at UPMC Magee provides pregnant women with comprehensive and compassionate care for an opioid addiction.
 The first and only program of its kind in the region, this center provides office-based treatment, behavioral health counseling, social services, and prenatal care to pregnant and postpartum women with an opioid use disorder.